Monitor patterns for Light Falloff, SFR, Distortion, and monitor calibration

 Light Falloff pattern

-If you have a flat screen LCD monitor, the Screen Patterns Light Falloff pattern is the best way of obtaining an even, uniform image.
+If you have a flat screen LCD monitor, the Screen Patterns Light Falloff pattern is a good way of obtaining an even, uniform image.
 This is the first pattern that appears when you open Screen Patterns.

 Light Falloff image (initial screen at startup)